July 4. Today's Birthdays

 Deputy governor of Kyzylorda region Serik SULEIMENOV was born in 1966 in Almaty city.
 He graduated from the Kirov Kazakh State University, Sciences Academy of the Kazakh SSR and the Al Farabi Kazakh State University.
 Prior to taking up the recent post in April 2020, he worked as the Chairman of Nuclear Power Regulation and Control Committee of the Energy Ministry of the Republic of Kazakhstan.

-Deputy heat of the Presidential Administration of the Republic of Kazakhstan and the secretary of the Ulttyq Qurultay under the President of the Republic of Kazakhstan Aida BALAYEVA was born in 1974 in Almaty region.
+Minister of Information and Social Development of the Republic of Kazakhstan Aida BALAYEVA was born in 1974 in Almaty region.
 She is a graduate of the Abai Almaty State University and the Kazakh National Agrarian University.
 Throughout her career Ms Balayeva was the head of the Presidential Administration's Internal Policy Department, Secretary of the National Commission for the implementation of the program of modernization of the national identity under the Kazakh President, and Assistant to the President – head of the department controlling the implementation of the inquires to the Presidential Administration of the Republic of Kazakhstan.
-She was the Minister of Information and Social Development of the Republic of Kazakhstan between 2020 and 2022.
-She took up her recent post in 2022.
+She was appointed to her recent post in May 2020.

-Vice Minister of Industry and Infrastructure Development of the Republic of Kazakhstan Marat KARABAYEV was born in 1987 in Uzbekistan.
-He is a graduate of the Uzbek, British and Kazakh universities.
-He was appointed to his recent post in July 2021.